 North Otago and south Otago fixed-site and random-site potting survey catch rates of all blue cod by survey year.
 Error bars are 95% confidence intervals.
 For north Otago, surveys after 2005 include a new stratum (stratum 6).
 For south Otago, the 2010 survey used three strata, and subsequent surveys used 6 strata.
-Catch rates are also shown for the three strata used in 2010 for the random-site surveys.
+Catch rates are also shown for the three strata used in 2010 for the subsequent random-site surveys.
 Note that the fixed-site and random-site surveys are not directly comparable.
 Only the random sites are included for the status of stocks evaluation; however, the fixed sites are included because they provide context, particularly for north Otago.

-Fishery and Stock Trends Recent Trend in Biomass or Proxy The north Otago and south Otago potting surveys each have two annual indices based on the random survey design, both of which have exhibited substantial declines between 2013 and 2018, particularly that for north Otago.
+Fishery and Stock Trends Recent Trend in Biomass or Proxy The north Otago and south Otago potting surveys each have three annual indices, based on the random survey design, both of which have exhibited substantial declines between 2013 and 2018.
 There is good overlap between the survey areas and BCO commercial fishing grounds in Statistical Areas 024 and 026, where most of the BCO 3 commercial catch is taken.
-Earlier fixed station surveys also showed a decline for north Otago.
-Recent Trend in Fishing Intensity or Proxy - Other Abundance Indices Spawning biomass per recruit ratios were 30% and 34% for 2018 north and south Otago Potting surveys, respectively.
-These are above the soft and hard limits of 22.5% SPR and 11.25% SPR , respectively.
-Trends in Other Relevant Indicators or Variables -
+Earlier fixed-site surveys also showed a decline for north Otago.